jeffmcfadden/zway-cli/README.md

 2. Click on the Rooms icon at the top
 3. Go to the room your device is in
 4. Click the Gear icon on the card for your device
-5. Find the "Element Name" in the Configuration View
+5. Find the "Element ID" in the Configuration View

 ## Other Notes